 He didn’t receive much formal education. and at 16 he apprenticed to a cooper.
 But he continued to study on his own, borrowing books from his pastor and local lawyers.
 He was admitted to the bar in 1754 and moved to Norwich, Conn., to practice law.
 He married Martha Devotion in 1761.

 They made an unpretentious couple.
 Though unable to have children of their own, they had a large circle of family and friends.
 They adopted a son, Samuel H. Huntington, elected governor of Ohio.

 And by the time he reached 30, Samuel Huntington had distinguished himself as a lawyer.

 Cautious, Reticent, Conservative

-A man of cautious, reticent, and conservative temperament, he nevertheless joined the Sons of Liberty in opposition to the Stamp Act, although he was hesitant about further strong protests.
-The passage of the Corecive Acts in 1774 to protest the Boston Tea Party brought many moderates, including Huntington, into a more active role.
+The Connecticut Society of the Sons of the Revolution described him as a man of “cautious, reticent and conservative temperament.”
+Nonetheless, he joined the Sons of Liberty in opposing the Stamp Act.
+He hesitated over further strong dissent until Parliament passed the Coercive Acts in 1774 to protest the Boston Tea Party.
+That inspired many moderates, including Huntington, to take a more active role.

 By then, he had already resigned due to ill health on July 9, 1781 and returned home to Connecticut.
 He was named chief justice of the state Superior Court in 1784.
 Connecticut then elected him lieutenant governor in 1785 and governor from 1786-1796.
 He also built a mansion off the Norwichtown Green, now United and Community Family Services, Inc.